willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/primeiro-projeto-build-checker.md

 $ node src/index.js
 ```

-After this command our prompt/command line is showing that the command has run successfully and the result will be that our two LEDs will be flashing.
+After this command, our prompt/command line is showing that the command has run successfully and the result will be that our two LEDs will be flashing.

 Quite simple, is not it?
-In the next topic we will think a little more about our architecture.
+In the next topic, we will think a little more about our architecture.

 ## Creating the CI/CD build information request

 We already have our build checker abstraction, let's now add the last functionality that is to read the build info on our continuous delivery server and/or continuous integration server.

-From there we created a request to read the content via GET in [SNAP-CI](https://snap-ci.com), our continuous integration service.
+From there we created a request to read the content via HTTP GET in [SNAP-CI](https://snap-ci.com), our continuous integration service.
 SNAP-CI uses a build pipeline concept that is very interesting and one of its pros is the faster feedback, giving the possibility of parallelism or not, and definition of steps for the total build.
-For more information on Build Pipeline I recommend reading [Martin Fowler's Continuous Integration article](http://www.martinfowler.com/articles/continuousIntegration.html).
+For more information on Build Pipeline, I recommend reading [Martin Fowler's Continuous Integration article](http://www.martinfowler.com/articles/continuousIntegration.html).

 We go to the SNAP-CI website, we log in and register a project.
 If you do not have a registration you will have to create one, but it is very fast.